T3 Test: Meaning, Levels, Symptoms, Normal Range & Complete Guide

 Thyroid Gland

-A butterfly-shaped gland in the neck that produces hormones controlling metabolism.
+A butterfly-shaped gland in the neck that produces hormones regulating metabolism.

 T3 (Triiodothyronine)

-The active thyroid hormone responsible for regulating energy and metabolic rate.
+The active thyroid hormone that directly affects energy use and metabolic rate.

 T4 (Thyroxine)

-A precursor hormone converted to T3 in the liver, kidneys, and tissues.
+A precursor hormone that is converted into T3 in peripheral tissues.

 TSH (Thyroid-Stimulating Hormone)